Prince Philip, Duke of Edinburgh: Longevity

-In 2008 Philip was admitted to King Edward VII's Hospital, London, for a chest infection; he walked into the hospital unaided, recovered quickly, and was discharged three days later.
-After the Evening Standard reported that Philip had prostate cancer, Buckingham Palace—which usually refuses to comment on health rumours—denied the story and the paper retracted it.
+In 2008, Philip was admitted to King Edward VII's Hospital, London, for a chest infection.
+He walked into the hospital unaided, recovered quickly, and was discharged three days later.
+After the Evening Standard reported that Philip had prostate cancer, Buckingham Palace – which usually refused to comment on health rumours – denied the story, and the paper retracted it.

 In June 2011, in an interview marking his 90th birthday, Philip said that he would now slow down and reduce his duties, stating that he had "done [his] bit".
-The Queen gave him the title Lord High Admiral for his 90th birthday.
+The Queen appointed him Lord High Admiral for his 90th birthday.
 While staying at Sandringham House in December 2011, Philip suffered chest pains and was taken to the cardio-thoracic unit at Papworth Hospital, Cambridgeshire, where he underwent successful coronary angioplasty and stenting.
 He was discharged a few days later.

-In June 2012, during the celebrations in honour of his wife's diamond jubilee, Philip was taken from Windsor Castle to King Edward VII's Hospital suffering from a bladder infection.
+In June 2012, during the celebrations marking his wife's diamond jubilee, Philip was taken from Windsor Castle to King Edward VII's Hospital suffering from a bladder infection.
 He was subsequently discharged.
-After a recurrence of infection in August 2012, while staying at Balmoral Castle, he was admitted to Aberdeen Royal Infirmary for five nights as a precautionary measure.
+After a recurrence of infection in August 2012, while staying at Balmoral Castle, he was admitted to Aberdeen Royal Infirmary for five nights as a precaution.
 In June 2013, Philip was admitted to the London Clinic for an exploratory operation on his abdomen, spending 11 days in hospital.
-In May 2014, he appeared in public with a bandage on his right hand after a "minor procedure" was performed in Buckingham Palace the preceding day.
+In May 2014, he appeared in public with a bandage on his right hand after a "minor procedure" at Buckingham Palace the previous day.
 In June 2017, Philip was taken from Windsor to London and admitted to King Edward VII's Hospital after being diagnosed with an infection.
-He spent two nights in the hospital and was unable to attend the State Opening of Parliament and Royal Ascot.
+He spent two nights in hospital and was unable to attend the State Opening of Parliament, and Royal Ascot.